ijoshi90/Jenkins/README.md

-# Shell
+# Jenkins
-Sample Shell Scripts to work with Jenkins and Docker
+1. Sample Shell and Python scripts to work with Jenkins and Docker